 This was the 19th fire of 10 acres or greater seen by the North Bay this year, and the seventh in Sonoma County proper.

-It's been a relatively busy year for the state's firefighters, however a quiet wildfire season so far in Northern California.
+It's been a relatively busy year for the state's firefighters, but a quiet wildfire season so far in Northern California.
 An unusually scorching June, combined with the wet winter and spring seasons that preceded it, has ultimately led to a high density of dry vegetation vulnerable to being set ablaze.

 Almost one million acres have burned in California this year so far, around three times greater than 2023's total amount, and twice that of 2022's burned acres.